How can Ms. Rollison determine what behaviors she should address and when she should address them?

 If you wish to learn more about providing classroom structure and teaching social/ behavioral expectations to students, please view the IRIS Modules:

-- Classroom Management (Part 1): Learning the Components of a Comprehensive Behavior Management Plan
+- Classroom Behavior Management (Part 2, Elementary): Developing a Behavior Management Plan

-- Classroom Management (Part 2): Developing Your Own Comprehensive Behavior Management Plan
+- Classroom Behavior Management (Part 2, Secondary): Developing a Behavior Management Plan

 Giving students sufficient levels of attention is discussed in more detail in the section below.